Apurbopaul131/Vercel-deploy-documentation/README.md

 ### Initial Deploy

 > [!NOTE]
-> You must rund lint and build the project before deploy into vercel.
+> You must run lint and build the project before deploy into vercel.
+> You should build the project before every re-deploy

-> **Run following command to check Es-lint error**
+**Run following command to check Es-lint error**

 ```javascript
 npm run lint